 Two Killed, Two Injured

-When emergency responders reached the scene of the accident, Williams was taken by ambulance to Ocala Regional Medical Center where his condition was labeled serious.
+When emergency responders reached the scene of the accident, Williams was taken by ambulance to Ocala Regional Medical Center where his condition was labelled serious.
 McCurry, the driver of the SUV, also sustained serious injuries, and he was taken to The Villages Regional Medical Center.
 Valanna McCurry sustained no injuries during the incident.

 When responders reached the two women thrown from their golf cart, Von Nostitz was found to have suffered fatal injuries, and she died at the scene.
 Eger was still alive, but she died shortly after arriving at Ocala Regional Medical Center.
 Neither of the victims was wearing safety belts at the time of the collision.